 - Agree to a monthly payment based off disposable income that will be distributed to creditors to eliminate your debt.

 Disposable income is the amount of money left each month after subtracting necessary expenses — food, rent, utilities, transportation, insurance, etc. — from monthly income.
 For example, if necessary monthly expenses add up to $4,300 and monthly income is $5,000, there is $700 of disposable income to put toward eliminating debt.

 It is important that the couple understand that both parties are accepting responsibility for the debts and both agree to the terms and conditions of a debt management program.

 Typically, this will be done after both parties get on a phone call to a credit counseling agency like InCharge Debt Solutions.
 If the timing for that is a problem, there are workarounds.

 Each side could call in and go through the step-by-step process on their own, but must make the credit counselor aware that they are enrolling in a joint debt management program.
 Each side also could go online independently and work through the credit counseling session that way.

-Awkward Situations for Joint Debt Management Plans
+Things to Consider with Joint Debt Management Plans

 Another awkward situation arises when a couple decides to have both joint and individual credit card accounts.
 Legally, the two are responsible for whatever spending is done on the joint account.